Reference

 validate

-Parse and validate a manifest file without connecting to a database.
+Parse and validate a manifest file or composed bundle without connecting to a database.

 pgroles validate